getreu/tp-note/doc/source/tp-note--manpage.md

 '`browser_args`' with common web browsers and their usual location on disk.
 This list is executed top down until a web browser is found and launched.
-If you want to view your notes with a different web browser, simply modify the '`browser_args`' list and put your favorite web browser on top.
+If you want to view your notes with a different web browser, simply modify the '`browser_args`' list and put your favourite web browser on top.

 In case none of the listed browsers can be found, _Tp-Note_ switches into a fall back mode with limited functionality, where it tries to open the system's default web browser.
 A disadvantage is, that in fall back mode _Tp-Note_ is not able to detect when the user closes the web browser.
 This might lead to situations, where _Tp-Note_'s internal HTTP server shuts down to early.
 In order to check if _Tp-Note_ finds the selected web browser properly, start _Tp-Note_ with '`--debug`'.